We’re delivering a £450m scheme to modernise the railway in South Wales – the biggest investment in the Welsh network for more than 100 years.

 - Resignalled the line in the area east of Port Talbot, from Llantrisant to Baglan, and in the Newport area from Pilning to Newport station.

 - Completed resignalling on lines in the Valleys and in the Cardiff area from Newport station to Llantrisant through the Cardiff Area Signalling Renewals scheme (CASR) which completed in January 2017 and has given the capacity to see 16 trains per hour into Cardiff Central station (increased from 12)

-- Commenced work on installing new signalling equipment in the area west of Port Talbot from Baglan to Swansea (due for completion in 2019).
+- Installed new signalling equipment in the area west of Port Talbot from Baglan to Swansea.

 - Six new platforms to give provision for more trains into and out of Cardiff Central (Tirphil, Caerphilly, two at Cardiff Queen Street, Cardiff Central and Barry)

 Summer 2014: Barry

 Summer 2015: East of Cardiff

 2017: Cardiff Central and West of Cardiff

 2019: West of Port Talbot, from Baglan to Swansea

 Our upgrade of signalling and stations paves the way for electrifying the South Wales route.
 Electric trains are faster, quieter and greener than diesel trains, with 20 to 35 per cent lower CO2 emissions.
 They are also cheaper to run because of lower fuel and maintenance costs.